 Background on biotic tree mortality

-Forests ecosystems have large economical values, as they contain 80% of aboveground carbon and 40% of belowground global carbon stocks (Watson et al 2000) along with the capacity of storing carbon over centuries.
+Forests ecosystems contain 80% of aboveground carbon and 40% of belowground global carbon stocks globally (Watson et al 2000) along with the capacity of storing carbon over centuries.
 Disturbances have the potential to alter ecosystem processes and functioning, yet they are part of the natural cycle of any ecosystem (Kulakowski et al 2017).
 Climatic induced disturbances, such as heatwaves and droughts, can significantly lower carbon sequestration rates in forests (Yuan et al 2016, Yi et al 2015, Reichstein et al 2013) and cause wide-ranging tree mortality (Kara et al 2017).
 Similarly detrimental effects were reported from cyclones and an increase in wildfires as the climate changes (Hutley et al 2013, Schoennagel et al 2017).
-Furthermore, such climate induced disturbances can weaken ecosystem resilience and alter the occurrence and life-cycle of biotic disturbances such as pest and insect outbreaks (Dukes et al 2009, Johnson et al 2010, Allen et al 2010, Scott and Mathiasen 2012), the most prominent being the bark beetle outbreaks that affected vast areas across the central and western United States.
-However, while the latter caused a substantial increase in stand mortality (almost 80%), atmospheric carbon sequestration rates remained unchanged (Reed et al 2014), indicating potential for a substantial mis-match between changes in stand dynamics and carbon cycling.
+Furthermore, such climate induced disturbances can weaken ecosystem resilience and alter the occurrence and life-cycle of biotic disturbances such as pest and insect outbreaks (Dukes et al 2009, Johnson et al 2010, Allen et al 2010, Scott and Mathiasen 2012), such as the recent bark beetle outbreaks that affected vast areas across western North America.
+Beetle-induced stand mortality can compromise atmospheric carbon sequestration rates (Brown et al. 2010), but this has not been found in all cases (Reed et al 2014), indicating uncertainty in effects of biotic disturbance on carbon cycling.

-While insect attacks and large-scale disturbances like cyclones and wildfires often cause wide-spread stand mortality, the presence of parasitic plants is typically less obvious as they are slower and more subtle in modifying ecosystem processes and stand dynamics.
-And unlike cyclones and wildfires, which are concentrating in lower latitudes and are not necessarily a threat in every climate region, parasitic plants are globally distributed and an integral component of most ecosystems (Mathiasen et al 2008).
-The relationship between the parasite and the host is often symbiotic, e.g. vascular epiphytes rely on the structural support of a host plant and in return enhance nutrient cycling by fertilizing the soil with nutrient-enriched litter (Bartels and Chen 2012, March and Watson 2010).
-The largest group of areal parasitic plants are mistletoes, which are widespread hemiparasites that portrait epiphytic behaviour and belong to the order of Santalales (Bell and Adams 2011).
-However, mistletoes are long lived (exceeding 30 years) and it can take decades to notice their damaging effect on the host.
-This resulted in an increasing number of studies examining potential positive effects of mistletoe infestation beyond the parasite-host symbiosis, and their ability to boost biodiversity in e.g. bird and understory species richness sparked a debate about the role of mistletoes as keystone species and ecosystem engineers (Press and Phoenix 2005, Hatcher et al 2012, Watson and Herring 2012).
+While insect attacks and large-scale disturbances like cyclones and wildfires often cause wide-spread stand mortality, the presence of parasitic plants is more subtle in modifying ecosystem processes and stand dynamics.
+Unlike cyclones and wildfires, which are not necessarily a threat in every climate region, parasitic plants are globally distributed and an integral component of most ecosystems (Mathiasen et al 2008).
+The relationship between the parasite and the host may reflect mutualism, e.g. vascular epiphytes rely on the structural support of a host plant and in return enhance nutrient cycling by fertilizing the soil with nutrient-enriched litter (Bartels and Chen 2012, March and Watson 2010).
+The largest group of areal parasitic plants are mistletoes, which are widespread hemiparasites that portray epiphytic behaviour and belong to the order of Santalales (Bell and Adams 2011).
+Because mistletoes are long lived (exceeding 30 years) it can take decades to notice their damaging effect on the host.
+The potential positive effect of mistletoe infestation beyond the parasite-host symbiosis, such as their ability to boost biodiversity, has sparked a debate about the role of mistletoes as keystone species and ecosystem engineers (Press and Phoenix 2005, Hatcher et al 2012, Watson and Herring 2012).